gradus/stress/readme.md

-#Good advice when encountering stressful moments
+#Magic 8 ball when encountering stressful moments

 ### A command to offer insight when needed
 Type `stress` from your console for insight from some of our greatest writers to give you a piece of random advice when you most need it.